carloliveros/uce-scripts/UCEs from genomes.md

 This document explains how you can extract UCE data from genomes from the Jarvis et al. 2014 Science paper.
 The python scripts are in the working branch of https://github.com/faircloth-lab/phyluce.
+Thanks to Brant Faircloth (http://faircloth-lab.org/) for the advice!

 ### Download genomes